 Mobile has already stormed the Banking, Travel, Retail industries.
 Mobile has become an integral part of the shopping experience as consumers spend more time with mobile devices than with desktop and laptops combined.

 With so many advances in mobiles, the mCommerce has also changed the face.
-Since the launch of iPhone, mobile commerce has moved from sheer text messages to apps.
-There are so many uses for ticketing, to money transfers, information services like news, stocks, traffic alerts etc.
+Since the launch of the iPhone, mobile commerce has moved from sheer text messages to apps.
+There are so many uses for ticketing, money transfers, information services like news, stocks, traffic alerts, etc.

 Mobile brings various advantages like portability, instant connectivity, personalization & localization of services.
 Further, it allows businesses to be visible to the customer at all times, build brand and recognition.

 Even at work and out of office employees can benefit from mobile access to information, work from anywhere, reduce traveling and increase overall efficiency.
 While an organization can benefit from easy collaboration with team members, helping sales folks with quick information at their fingertips.

 Businesses are focused on delivering growth and profitability with faster; better decision-making, & mobile technologies appear to be in the driver’s seat in this Digital Age.